HaipengHan15/TP-MEET/content/event/conference_20220711/index.md

 summary: Conference

 abstract: >-
-  The 2022 conference will be organized by Jingfeng Lu, at the Department of Economics of National University of Singapore, and will take place between 11--15th July, 2022.
-The keynote speakers will be:

-  Fuhito Kojima, Tokyo University;

-  Daniel Kovenock, Chapman University;

-  Alessandro Pavan, Northwestern University;

-  Rakesh Vohra, University of Pennsylvania.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.